 Clarke’s counseling center provides an excellent first point of contact for individuals who are struggling with their re-entry into school.
 This office has access to a broad range of community services available to provide the necessary support for veteran students seeking assistance.

-The Clarke adult and graduate studies programs are designed to meet the educational needs of veteran students while allowing the flexibility to re-enter the workforce.
+The Clarke adult and graduate studies programs are designed to meet the educational needs of military and veteran students while allowing the flexibility to enter the workforce.
 Courses are scheduled in a convenient, adult student model that provides the maximum educational experience with minimized on-campus requirements.
-This delivery structure allows veteran students to engage in full-time progression toward their degree while managing work, family, and community commitments.
+This delivery structure allows military and veteran students to engage in full-time progression toward their degree while managing work, family, and community commitments.

 Academic Support Services